vimcaw/tocbot/README.md

 // and close as you scroll to headings within them.
 collapseDepth: 0,
 // Smooth scrolling enabled.
-smoothScroll: true,
+scrollSmooth: true,
 // Smooth scroll duration.
-smoothScrollDuration: 420,
+scrollSmoothDuration: 420,
-// Callback for scroll end (requires: smoothScroll).
+// Callback for scroll end.
-scrollEndCallback: function (e) {},
+scrollEndCallback: function (e) { },
 // Headings offset between the headings and the top of the document (this is meant for minor adjustments).
 headingsOffset: 1,
 // Timeout between events firing to make sure it's